 I have estimated more or less 8 cups (1kg) of flour for that recipe.
 Add 6 cups and shape one cookie.
 Let it rest for a couple of minutes.
 If it keeps its shape and doesn’t melt down, you are good to go.
 Otherwise, incorporate more flour into the dough and check again.
 This is the most important cooking tip for this recipe.

-TIP FOR THE SYRUP AND STORAGE.
-There is an endless debate about the right timing for syrup addition.
+There is an endless debate about the right timing for soaking the cookies in syrup.
 Some say you should add hot syrup on cold cookies, others disagree, etc.

 When I want to serve them or offer them as a gift I make the syrup and adjust it to the quantity I want to serve/offer.
 So, the cookies are cold when they take a hot syrup bath.

-Another way is to add the syrup right from the beginning and keep the honey cookies in a well-sealed food container for over a month.
+Another way is to add the syrup right from the beginning and keep the honey cookies in a well-sealed food container for about 20 days to a month.
 No fridge.

-TIP FOR SHAPING.
 The traditional shape is oval and the honey cookie's size is more or less the size of a palm.
 You may like the traditional decoration on their surface by using a fork.
 Pinch lightly only the surface.
 Another way is to press lightly the cookies on a cheese grater.
-This technique will help the cookies to soak better the syrup.
+This technique will help the cookies to soak the syrup better.

 My Christmas honey cookies are ready